Fast Direct: Query-Efficient Online Black-box Guidance for Diffusion-model Target Generation: Ablation Study

 \section{Ablation Study}

 We perform an ablation study on the target image generation Task-1.
 For step size analysis, we fix the batch size as $32$, then perform experiment with different step size $\alpha = \{ 20,40,80,160,320 \}$; for batch size analysis, we fix the step size as $80$, then perform experiment with different batch size $B = \{ 4,8,16,32,64 \}$.
-Additionally, we report the run time for different batch size.
+Additionally, we report the run time for different batch sizes.
 We report the result in Fig.~\ref{fig:ablation}.

-We can observe that the performance steadily increase for any step size and any batch size, suggests that our algorithm is not sensitive to the hyper-parameters settings.
+We can observe that the performance steadily increases for any step size and any batch size, which suggests that our algorithm is not sensitive to the hyperparameter settings.
 The run time scales linearly with the batch size.
 In our target image generation experiments in Section~\ref{section:image_experiment}, as the batch size is set as $32$, each experiment takes approximately $6.4$ hours to process $32$ images in parallel.